bioinformaticsdotca/HT-Biology_2017/Pathways/integrated_assignment_1/new_assignment.md

 2. Run GSEA using the rank file that has been created from the differential expression test comparing BE vs NE [BEvsNE_ranks.rnk](https://github.com/bioinformatics-ca/bioinformatics-ca.github.io/raw/master/2016_workshops/pathways/integrated_assignment_1/BEvsNE_ranks.rnk) and the pathway file [Human_GOBP_AllPathways_no_GO_iea_May_24_2016_symbol.gmt](https://github.com/bioinformatics-ca/bioinformatics-ca.github.io/raw/master/2016_workshops/pathways/integrated_assignment_1/Human_GOBP_AllPathways_no_GO_iea_May_24_2016_symbol.gmt).
 Use 100 permutations (do use 2000 permutations when you analyze your own data).

-3. Create an EnrichmentMap using as parameters a P-value Cutoff of 1, an FDR A-value Cutoff of 0.001 and Jaccard Coefficient as Similarity Cutoff.
+3. Create an EnrichmentMap using as parameters a P-value Cutoff of 1, an FDR Q-value Cutoff of 0.001 and Jaccard Coefficient as Similarity Cutoff.
 Upload the expression file [BE_vs_NE_expression.txt](https://github.com/bioinformaticsdotca/HT-Biology_2017/blob/master/Pathways/integrated_assignment_1/BE_vs_NE_expression.txt)(right click, save link as).

-4. Examine the results as you did for the g:Profiler map.
+4. Examine the results as you did for the g:Profiler map (e.g move nodes around, use th slide bar to adjust Q values).
 Save the file.
 Save an image.

 ![gprofiler_NC_map.png](https://github.com/bioinformaticsdotca/HT-Biology_2017/blob/master/Pathways/img/BE_NE_GSEA_map.png?raw=true)